-Emergency Floor: A low-cost flooring solution for refugee families.
-The design uses leftover shipping pallets to elevate the floor with the use of specially designed flooring that uses recycled materials to provide a safe, warm, and clean floor for use in refugee shelters.
-The design aim is to minimize waste by re-purposing materials available in refugee camps.
+The Emergency Floor is a low-cost flooring solution for refugee families.
+The system uses leftover shipping pallets to elevate the polypropylene floor mat.
+The modular mats use recycled materials to provide a safe, warm, and clean floor for use in refugee shelters.
+The design aim is to minimize waste by re-purposing materials available in refugee camps (pallets)

 Unknown.
 The shipping pallets that separate the flooring from the soil should be readily available in most refugee camps.

-Emergency Floor claims that they have found their product is an 'effective insulator' and can reduce the use of heating fuels by about 20% or $220 / shelter (based on use in a UNHCR Family Shelter) as it retains heat in the bottom 75 cm of the shelter where families lounge and sleep.
-In long term dwelling scenarios, Emergency Floor claims that floors will reduce parasitic infections by about 78%.
+Emergency Floor claims that they have found their product is an 'effective insulator' and can reduce the use of heating fuels by about 20% or 220 USD/ shelter (based on use in a UNHCR Family Shelter) as it retains heat in the bottom 75 cm of the shelter where families lounge and sleep.

-Overhead shelter, such as a tent or plastic structure, is important for the Emergency Floor to be of much use.
+Overhead shelter, such as a tent or plastic structure.

 Academic Research and References